ethamCS/TravelSite/reports/checklist.md

 * Is the export keyword applied only where necessary?
 * Have all print/console.log statements been removed?
 * Are all the access modifiers correct?
+* Is there any Global Code?
+* Is all code in the proper namespace?

 ### Storage faults
 * If a linked structure is modified, have all links been correctly diagnosed?